fabiopuddu/yeast-protocols/05-one_step.md

 |H2O                     | 382.5 μl|
 |Taq                     |  2.5 μl |
 *In case of NATMX cassettes add 5% DMSO*
-* Mix and aliquote 100 μl in each eppendorf tube.
+* Mix and aliquote 100 μl in each 0.2 ml PCR eppendorf tube.
+* Run the following PCR program:

 |PCR program|
 |---|